netanel4443/MapWithWeatherData/README.md

 6) press a when **dev server ready*** that will install the app

 congratulations! you can interact with the app !

+if you still got errors please contact me .